gbulbul/Financial-data-analysis-plotting/README.md

 Graphical outputs of the program are given and they can be described as the graphs showing stock values and how	the	volatility of	the	stock	price	has	fluctuated over time for each of the selected tickers, which are namely, 'abbv','aapl','msft','jnj','voo'.
+Time interval is chosen as 10 years.
 ![image](https://github.com/user-attachments/assets/c3410bf8-71de-46b4-b88e-94d5dc307b30)

 ![image](https://github.com/user-attachments/assets/5d8907f8-5156-49b7-b424-41afd48ce5a1)